hannobraun/rum/README.md

 ## Prerequisites

-You need a working [node.js](http://nodejs.org) installation.
+You need a working [node.js](http://nodejs.org).
 I've tested with v0.10.26, but I don't think this is very much version-specific.

-The Rust, Emscripten and LLVM version requirements are more specific, but all of those three are included in this repository.
+You'll also need some basics to build Rust and LLVM: make, a C/C++ compiler, that kind of stuff.
+If you run into any problems, feel free to add your solutions to this README and send me a pull request!

+This repository includes Rust, Emscripten and LLVM, so you're covered on that front.

 ## Usage